-Recent incidents of recruitment fraud have been reported and brought to the attention of local authorities and our company.
-Ledcor takes great pride in our ethical and fair hiring practices and we are taking this matter very seriously.
+Recent incidents of job offer and recruitment fraud have been reported and brought to the attention of our company and local authorities.
+Ledcor takes great pride in our ethical and fair hiring practices, and we take matters of recruitment fraud very seriously.

-Perpetrators engaged in fraudulent activity will claim they are under contract with Ledcor to facilitate the relocation of potential employees for work on Ledcor projects in Canada or the United States.
-These offers are usually sent via email and will typically advise victims they have either been hired by Ledcor or may obtain employment with our company for a fee to process the victim's employment papers, tender offers, job applications and work permits.
-Victims are usually requested to wire fees and copies of personal information such as passports to a fictitious company email or website.
+Criminals engaging in fraudulent job offers will falsify their identities, using Ledcor-branding and posing as Ledcor employees to initiate false job opportunities to work on Ledcor projects in Canada or the United States.
+These offers are usually sent via email or direct messaging applications.
+They advise victims that they have either been hired by Ledcor or may obtain employment with the Ledcor Group of Companies for a fee to process the victim's employment papers, tender offers, job applications and work permits.
+Victims are usually requested to wire fees and copies of personal information such as passports or licenses to a fictitious company email or website.
 These are not legitimate Ledcor job offers and are fraudulent

 .
-If you receive a job offer that involves the payment of fees it is not legitimate, and you are asked to contact our offices at firstname.lastname@example.org
+If you receive a job offer that involves the payment of fees it is not legitimate.
+If you receive such an offer, you should contact our offices at firstname.lastname@example.org

 What Should I Do?

-- Any email written with "Ledcor" using a different format is not authentic.
+- An email is written with "Ledcor" using a different format than @ledcor.com

-- Contact information is in the form of a mobile phone number, direct messaging app, social media platform, or post office box and not a Ledcor office.
+- The contact information in the form is a mobile phone number, direct messaging app, social media platform, or post office box

-- There is a sense of urgency with recurrent and persistent contact from the perpetrator.
+- There is a sense of urgency with recurrent and persistent contact from the person

 - Do not disclose your personal or financial details to anyone you do not know or trust or on a website you do not trust.
-Should you have disclosed this information to somebody you do not know or trust or to a website you do not trust, consider reporting the incident to your local law enforcement.
+Should you have disclosed this information to somebody you do not know or to a website you do not trust, consider reporting the incident to your local law enforcement

-- Be on the lookout for suspicious signs – e.g. communications from non-Ledcor e-mail addresses (e.g. from a Yahoo.com or Gmail address) or direct messages on social media or messaging apps; poor use of English; and requests for money; spelling errors or different versions of the entity ‘Ledcor Group of Companies’
+- Be on the lookout for suspicious signs – e.g. communications from non-Ledcor email addresses (e.g. from a Yahoo.com or Gmail address) or direct messages on social media or messaging apps; poor use of English; requests for money; spelling errors or different versions of the entity ‘Ledcor Group of Companies’